"Winning new construction projects is often not just about having the lowest price."

 2. that all the pages have been printed and are included (sometimes in the binding process pages get inadvertently left out, or during printing, errors occur resulting in blank pages)

-3. the documentation is presented in a logical and easy to read format (The specific documents the client has requested should be highlighted and easy to find.
-I’ve on occasion had clients ask for documentation which we had included in our submission but which they couldn’t find.
-This is frustrating for the person adjudicating the tender and can lead to them assuming it isn’t available, resulting in the tender being disqualified.)
+3. the pricing documentation or quotation is presented in a logical and easy to read format (The specific documents the client has requested should be highlighted and easy to find.
+I’ve on occasion had clients ask for documentation which we had included in our price submission but which they couldn’t find.
+This is frustrating for the person adjudicating the price or quotation and can lead to them assuming it isn’t available, resulting in your price for the construction project being disqualified.)

 It would be a pity if you weren’t awarded a project, despite all the work you put into pricing it, because your presentation was shoddy, the client couldn’t find a required document, or weren’t convinced you were the best construction company to construct their facility.